How To Create A Website Outline Template

 2. Balance your business requirements with user requirements

 Clients do have a wish list for their new website.
-And, you have to get that wish list which contains their business requirements.
+And, web design companies have to get a wish list that contains their business requirements.

 Create a list of business needs by putting into it “must have features to do X task.”
 Ask the client to rate these “must have abilities” tasks starting from the most important to least.
 This will help you and your client to define priorities.